Work With Us!

 Monitor lakes for loon activity, nest protection, and potential nest raft suitability

-Work with lake associations on monitoring programs and piloting new research initiatives
+Work with lake associations on monitoring programs and new research initiatives

 Assist with promotion of Lead Buyback, LFLCP, and Fishing Line Recycling programs